asinghgg/recipe-/README.md

 # Simple Omelette Recipe

-An quick and easy dish, perfect for any measl.
+An quick and easy dish, perfect for any meals.
 This classic omelette combines beaten eggs cooked to perfection, optionally filled with your choice od cheese vegetables, or meats.

-<!DOCTYPE html>
 <html lang="en">
 <head>
     <meta charset="UTF-8">